shakfu/libpd/pyx/README.md

 ## Objectives

-- more pythonic object oriented api to libpd than swig-generated pylibpd
+- Provide an alternative to the swig-based pylibpd

-- integration with portaudio
+- Builtin ntegration with `portaudio`

-- should be easy to use in ipython for scripting puredata
+- Should be easy to use in ipython for scripting puredata

-- should be perform without observable audio artifacts
+- Should be perform without observable audio artifacts

+## Requirements

+- `portaudio` -- to be installed system-wide
+  - on macOS: `brew install portaudio`
+  - on debian-derived linux: 'apt install portaudio'